 During your child's surgery:

 - General anesthesia will keep your child asleep and free from pain during surgery.
 Your child's surgeon will make an incision around your child's penis.
 This loosens the skin and helps your child's penis to straighten.
 The surgeon may use a piece of foreskin or tissue from another area to make your child's urethra longer.
-He or she will then create a new opening for your child's urethra at the tip of his penis.
+A new opening will then be created for your child's urethra at the tip of his penis.

 - The surgeon will place a catheter in your child's urethra to keep it open and drain urine while it heals.
 The catheter will be attached to the penis with small stitches.
 Urine will drain into your child's diaper.
 If your child is older, he may have a drainage bag to collect his urine.
 Your child's surgeon may cover your child's penis with a bandage.